 The PhD Ombudspersons support and advise our doctoral students.
-They are responsible for ensuring the rules of good scientific practice are upheld at the MDC.
-The PhD Ombudspersons are elected by MDC students.
+They provide a point of contact for feedback and discussions, which, it goes without saying, are confidential.
+At the request of the doctoral students, they can also help to mediate conflicts.
+The Ombudspersons are elected by the MDC students.

 The Staff Council is the independent advocate for all MDC employees, responsible for representing their interests to the employers.
 It is comprised of 13 members, who are elected every four years by MDC staff.
 The role of the council is to support and advise all staff members and to function as an intermediary between employees and the Board of Directors.

 The Women’s Representative is dedicated to achieving equal opportunities for women at the MDC, as well as helping women to strike a balance between family and career.
 This representative is the first point of contact for all issues affecting women in the workplace.

 The Youth and Trainee Council represents the interests of all young workers under 18 and all trainees under 25 at the MDC.
 It works closely with the Staff Council and is the first point of contact for any questions or problems that arise for young workers and trainees on the job.